mailcow/mailcow-dockerized-docs/docs/manual-guides/Rspamd/u_e-rspamd.en.md

 for file in /my/folder/.Junk/cur/*; do docker exec -i $(docker compose ps -q rspamd-mailcow) rspamc learn_spam < $file; done
 ```

-Consider attaching a local folder as new volume to `rspamd-mailcow` in `docker compose.yml` and learn given files inside the container.
+Consider attaching a local folder as new volume to `rspamd-mailcow` in `docker-compose.yml` and learn given files inside the container.
 This can be used as workaround to parse compressed data with zcat.
 Example:

 ```bash
 for file in /data/old_mail/.Junk/cur/*; do rspamc learn_spam < zcat $file; done